 I do programming languages and computer architecture.
 I like research that breaks down abstraction barriers and rethinks the hardware–software interface.
 I worked on approximate computing, the idea that computers can be more efficient if we let them make mistakes.
 See what’s going on in my research group, which is called Capra.

-I am an assistant professor in the Department of Computer Science at Cornell University, where I am part of the Computer Systems Laboratory and the programming languages group.
+I am an associate professor in the Department of Computer Science at Cornell University, where I am part of the Computer Systems Laboratory and the programming languages group.
 I graduated from the University of Washington in 2015.
 Here’s my CV.